-Often the quickest way to put things right is for you to speak with the local manager who works at your location.
+You can contact any colleague to make a complaint, however often the quickest way to put things right is for you to speak with the location manager who works at your location.
 We do appreciate that sometimes this isn't possible, or you'll want to contact us directly, so we've made this easy for you to do.

-You can get in touch with our Customer Relations Team in any of the following ways:
+You can get in touch with our Customer Relations Team in any of the following ways -

-- In person via your local manager or another Anchor representative - Telephone 0800 731 2020 - Email Customer.Relations@anchor.org.uk - Webform www.anchor.org.uk - Post Anchor Customer Relations Team, 2 Godwin Street, Bradford, BD1 2ST or by completing one of our 'We welcome your feedback' forms available at all locations. - Social media using our Facebook page or Twitter
+- In person via your location manager or another Anchor representative - Telephone 0800 731 2020 (Monday to Friday 8am 6pm) - Email Customer.Relations@anchor.org.uk - Webform www.anchor.org.uk - Post Anchor Customer Relations Team, 2 Godwin Street, Bradford, BD1 2ST or by completing one of our 'We welcome your feedback' forms (available at most locations with internal communal areas).